Companies that use Google Workspace

 The pain points reveal companies struggling with coordination at scale.
 Phrases like "manage cross-functional projects from initiation to completion," "ensure transparency to key stakeholders," and "maintain accurate records" appear repeatedly.
 One posting emphasized "centralizing data protection" while another highlighted the need to "facilitate communication and alignment between regional and global stakeholders."
 These organizations need Google Workspace to break down silos, maintain visibility across distributed teams, and support rapid growth without losing operational clarity.

-👥 What types of companies is most likely to use Google Workspace?
+👥 What types of companies use Google Workspace?

 Company Characteristics